talhahaziz/multinational-retail-data-centralisation/README.md

     1. list_db_tables(): lists the tables present in the database so I know which tables I can extract the data from

     1. upload_to_db(): takes in a pandas dataframe and table name and uploads them to the local sales_db database setup within pgadmin4

+- Created
+    1. read_rds_table: In DatabaseExtractor class in data_extraction.py which extracts the database table to a pandas dataframe.

+- Created a new method in the DataCleaning class:

+    1. cleam_user_data: this method takes in the tables removing Null values, date errors, incomplete rows and incorrect information.